trndr/byti/README.md

-Python 3 program to devide livestock into groups Resulting groups are located in pdf directory.
+Python3 program to devide livestock into groups Resulting groups are located in pdf directory.